Last year, I sat in the back hallway of my apartment building.

 She always took care of herself.
 But as I stated before, she wasn’t arrogant at all.
 Instead she was beyond down to earth.
 And that was something, she wanted to certainly influence upon me.

 She always told me how I had to love my hair.
 My skin.
-But how it was important for me to take care of myself.
+How it was so important for me to take care of myself.
 To brush my teeth if they were looking yellow lol.
 Or to take a shower if I’m not smelling nice lol.

 From an early age.
-She wanted me to learn why it’s important to take care of your mind.
-Your body.
+She wanted me to learn why it’s important to take care of my mind.
+My body.

 I remember in Kindergarden I would come home almost everyday with a new cut on my body.
 Because I was being rough at recess lol.
 Every time I would come home my grandmother would FREAK OUT!